 Pour in the white wine and chicken broth.
 Scrape the pan to lift all the brown bits.

-Bring to a boil and let the liquid reduce by half, about 5 minutes.
+Bring to a boil and let the liquid reduce, about 3 to 5 minutes.

 STEP FOUR: Combine and Simmer